ovac/ovac-couscous-template/README.md

 [Read The Docs](https://readthedocs.org/) builds websites using a Sphinx template.
 [That template](https://github.com/snide/sphinx_rtd_template) is open source and released under the MIT license.

+Curious about seeing what it looks like? checkout the [OVAC\Hubtel-Payment](`https://ovac4u.com/packages/hubtel-payment`) composer package official documentation generated using this theme and configuration.

 ## Usage